Interiors Buildings Cities

 Prof. Daniel Rosbottom, Sereh Mandias, ir.
-Susanne Pietsch, Mark Pimlott, Dirk Somers, ir.
+Susanne Pietsch, Mark Pimlott, ir.
+Dirk Somers, dr. Amy Thomas, Sam de Vocht, ir.
 Leontine de Wit, ir.
-Jurjen Zeinstra
+Jurjen Zeinstra.

 Additional information about the projects and student work can be found here.

-* The MSc 2 semester of the Architecture track consists of 5 credits of compulsory courses and 25 credits of electives, of which an approved MSc 2 Architecture design project.
+* The MSc 2 semester of the Architecture track consists of 5 credits of compulsory courses and 25 credits of electives, of which 10 EC for an approved MSc 2 Architecture design project.
 See also the MSc 2 design projects page for an overview of MSc 2 Architecture design projects.
 Visit the study guide for an overview of 5 EC electives.
-AR0116 Thinking through Making (current subtitle: 'Figures') is offered by Interiors Buildings Cities.
-For questions please contact the coordinator.
+AR0119 'Figures' is offered by Interiors Buildings Cities.